vrcAlbert/documentation-api/source/javascript/events.rst

 .. js:function:: $.nosDispatchEvent(event)

-	Dispatch an event to all available :term:`dispatchers <dispatcher>`.
+	Dispatches an event to all available :term:`dispatchers <dispatcher>`.

 	:param JSON event: See :js:data:`Event`.